Labris83/Labris83/README.md

 - Improve my coding skills and problem-solving abilities
 - Explore AI, machine learning, and find new fields that i would love to work in
 - Build a portfolio of impactful projects
-- Keep soul, spirit and body healthy
+- Keep soul, flesh and spirit healthy

 ---